Varmall/Sign_language_collector/README.md

 "Start Record Session" Button: Starts the record session.
 Changes to "Stop Record Session" if in session.<br>

 The app displays example videos when you select word to record.
 It will automatically load relevant videos when you change word.<br>

+If you have multiple cameras, including the virtual ones, and want to choose specific, you can change the camera_id in the comfig.yml.